buepro/typo3-user_pizpalue/README.md

 }
 ```

-Now your ready to use the icon font in the markup: `<i class="upicon upicon-custom1"></i>` would render an icon showing
+Now you are ready to use the icon font in the markup: `<i class="upicon upicon-custom1"></i>` would render an icon showing
 the graphic defined by `custom1.svg`.

 ### Layouts/Templates/Partials